FANATICAL ABOUT FILM!

 Growing up in a small town meant limited theater options so she spent most of her childhood repeatedly watching a very large VHS tape library.
 Movies remained a central part of her life over the years, and her love affair with the movies blossomed in college where she got a degree in Cinema Studies (and met fellow Screen Zealot Matt).

 Movies are still her passion and she tries to go to the theater multiple times a week to catch new releases.
 The Sundance Film Festival, TIFF, Napa Valley Film Festival, and San Diego Comic Con are yearly trips for this self proclaimed movie geek; she can’t live without her Netflix subscription.
-Louisa is a long-time voter for the Independent Spirit Awards, member of the Society of Professional Journalists, president of the Online Association of Female Film Critics, and is a proud member of the Nevada Film Critics Society.
+Louisa is a long-time Film Independent member and voter for the Independent Spirit Awards, member of the Society of Professional Journalists, president of the Online Association of Female Film Critics, and is a proud member of the Nevada Film Critics Society.

 Louisa’s all-time favorite movie is “Wall-E.”